tonysebion/medallion-foundry/README.md

   - Output controls: `--write-parquet/--no-write-parquet`, `--write-csv/--no-write-csv`, `--parquet-compression`
   - Naming overrides: `--full-output-name`, `--cdc-output-name`, `--current-output-name`, `--history-output-name`
   - Partition overrides still available via `--bronze-path`/`--silver-base` when you need to promote ad-hoc data
+- Under the hood, the CLI flows through `SilverPromotionService` and `DatasetWriter` (see `silver_extract.py`), so extending behavior means overriding a focused class instead of editing a 600-line script.
+Shared defaults/validation now live in the typed dataclasses inside `core/config_models.py`, keeping Bronze and Silver configs perfectly aligned.
 - Define many inputs in a single YAML by using the `sources:` list (each item holds its own `source` and optional `silver` overrides).
 Bronze automatically runs every entry; Silver uses `--source-name <entry>` to pick the one you want when the config contains multiple sources.

 ### Silver Refinement Options